edwelker/website/content/posts/panda_gourmet_mar_2025.md

 Only Cuke, garlic, sesame oil, and salt (no soy sauce).

 ## Tofu Celery
 Pressed tea tofu, american (not chinese) celery, soy sauce, sesame oil, and likely some red Szechuan peppercorn oil.
-A lot of it. but less than I typically do, Only slightly notacable.
+A lot of it. but less than I typically do, Only slightly notacablE.

 ## Dan Dan noodles
 * pork